 Brie de Montereau is an unpressed, uncooked cheese.

-To make it, the milk is partially skimmed, then curd formed, which is then ladled into moulds that are 8 to 10 cm (3 to 4 inches) high over a period of 3 hours, in batches of 2 to 3 goes.
+To make it, the milk is partially skimmed then let curdle.
+The curd is then ladled into moulds over a period of 3 hours in batches of 2 to 3 goes.
+The moulds are 8 to 10 cm (3 to 4 inches) high.
 The curd is let drain 18 hours in the moulds, then the cheese is salted, and aged 4 to 6 weeks.